 ROBINS AIR FORCE BASE, Ga. --

-A Point of Dispensing exercise was held on Oct.
-5 at the Fitness Annex Facility on base.
+A Point of Dispensing exercise was held Oct.
+5 at the fitness annex facility on base.

 The purpose of a POD is for medical workers to practice the mass distribution of vaccines or other medicines.

 “Typically, we would vaccinate one squadron at a time,” said Maj.
-Leighcraft Shakes, 78th MDG, Diagnostic and Therapeutic Flight commander.
-“However, because we know the COVID-19 vaccine is coming at some point this is a trial run for mass vaccinations of the base population.
-So we want to test our POD plan with the flu shots and see how effectively we can be.”
+Leighcraft Shakes, 78th Diagnostic and Therapeutic Flight commander.
+“However, because we know the COVID-19 vaccine is coming at some point, this is a trial run for mass vaccinations of the base population.
+So we want to test our POD plan with the flu shots and see how effective we can be.”